nmortari/LTRCOM-2000/docs/Automation/ComposeTheWorkflow.md

 ![Compose The Workflow 20](./ComposeTheWorkflow20.png "Compose The Workflow 20")

 Basically, here you can set some defaults for our target users.
-In this specific case, those inputs will not even exposed.
+In this specific case, those inputs will not even be exposed.
 If you check the **Allow User Override** option as well, the default value will still be set but it will also be visible, and the user can override the value.
 In our case, we will leave the **Allow User Override** option **unchecked**.

 Let's set default values for the following sub-inputs, it works just like the **Static Value** input type mapping you already had the chance to work with: